1900 Major League Baseball season

 The 1900 season saw the aftermath of the National League contracting from 12 to 8 teams, eliminating the Baltimore Orioles, Cleveland Spiders, Louisville Colonels, and Washington Senators.
 The elimination of major-league baseball from these cities prompted the minor league American League to declare themselves as a major league the following year.

-The St. Louis Perfectos renamed as the St. Louis Cardinals.
+The St. Louis Perfectos were renamed the St. Louis Cardinals.